sat0304/learnjs-tasks/README.md

 ```
 https://learn.javascript.ru/
 ```
-To see result of the task and the applied index.html page in a browser.
+To see result of the task land to attached index.html page in a browser.